ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### push

-A specialized term used to indicate inserting an [element]{.term} onto a
+A specialised term used to indicate inserting an [element]{.term} onto a
 [stack]{.term}.